hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

 In the app module build.gradle, we need to make two changes:

-* Apply the groovy-android plugin below the line "apply plugin: 'com.android.application'" - adds support for the Groovy language in the Android Gradle toolchain.
+* Apply the groovy-android plugin below the line "apply plugin: 'com.android.application'" - which adds support for the Groovy language in the Android Gradle toolchain.

         apply plugin: 'groovyx.grooid.groovy-android'